Now Is Jesus Now Is Jesus – Hymn Lyric

 “God in Fashion, God in Fashion, Like to fallen Man; By his Passion, by his Passion, Finished the Plan.”
 Here, we are reminded of the profound mystery of the Incarnation.
 Jesus, fully God and fully man, humbled Himself to identify with our human experience.
 By His passion and obedience to the Father’s plan, Jesus completed the work of salvation, fulfilling the ancient prophecies and bringing redemption to all who believe in Him.

 The hymn highlights how Jesus’ sacrifice has set us free from the bondage of sin.
 “That the Bride, thus purified, Should from all Sin be Freed.”
-The imagery of the bride refers to the church, the collective body of believers, who are made pure and righteous through the cleansing power of Jesus’ sacrifice.
+The imagery of the bride refers to the church, the collective body of believers, who are made pure and through the cleansing power of Jesus’ sacrifice.
 We are no longer held captive by sin but are set free to live according to God’s purpose and design.

 The hymn emphasizes that Jesus not only took on our sins but also our humanity.
 “Thus our Maker, thus our Maker, Our Creator, God, Was Partaker, was Partaker, Of our Flesh and Blood.”
 Jesus willingly shared in our human experience, experiencing joy, sorrow, and everything in between.
 He became the perfect mediator between God and humanity, bridging the gap caused by sin.

 “He became our Nature’s Pride, And, as all our Sin, he dy’d; As our old Man, as our old Man, He was crucify’d.”
-These lines vividly portray the exchange that took place on the cross.
+These lines vividly portray the exchange that took on the cross.
 Jesus took on our sinful nature, dying in our place, and in return, we are made new in Him.
 Our old selves, burdened by sin, are crucified with Him, allowing us to be reborn in His righteousness.

 The hymn celebrates the completion of Jesus’ work on the cross.
 “Then he finished, then he finished, All our deep Distress; Then replenish’d, then replenish’d, Man with Righteousness.”
 Through His death and resurrection, Jesus triumphantly conquered sin and sorrow, offering us the gift of righteousness.
 He has restored what was broken and filled our hearts with His presence.